 I was watching the movie Titanic recently, one of my favorites.
 The main character, Rose, tells the story of her romance with Jack, which ends when he dies in the Titanic sinking.
 Nearing the end of her life, Rose confesses to her granddaughter this secret love she had before meeting her husband later in life.
-In this moment of confession, she says to her granddaughter and the others listening to the story, "A woman's heart is an ocean of secrets."
+In this moment of confession, she says to her granddaughter and the others listening to the story, "A woman's heart is a deep ocean of secrets."

 This was such a interesting statement, and my first reaction was to think, "Not just a woman's.
 We all have an ocean of secrets."
 And while the movie portrayed her secrets as part of her adventurous, romantic mystique, most secrets create a bondage in our lives.
 People keep secrets because they are ashamed, and don't want others to know about the sin committed, lie told, or law broken.
 We have an image to uphold in front of others, and we are afraid of what people may think about us if they were to know about these secrets.